-We are now interested at expanding the previous framework to the case where we have many $\mathrm{E}^{2}\mathrm{I}$ models stacked on top of each other, with the input to each layer being the output of the previous layer.
-The principal goals of this subsection are: \begin{itemize} \item studying how a cortical architecture is functional at discriminating very small gradients in the input; \item studying the stability of the cortical architecture. \end{itemize}
+We are now interested in expanding the previous framework to the case where we have many E$^{2}$-I models stacked on top of each other, with the input to each layer being the output of the previous layer.
+Our goals here are: \begin{itemize} \item study how a columnar architecture is functional at discriminating small gradients in the input; \item study the stability of the columnar architectures. \end{itemize}